Murder of Raonaid Murray

-Raonaid Murray (6 January 1982 – 4 September 1999) was an Irish murder victim, stabbed to death at the age of 17 in the early hours of 4 September 1999.
-As of March 2023, this case remains unsolved.
+Raonaid Murray (6 January 1982 – 4 September 1999) was an Irish teenager who was stabbed to death at the age of 17 in the early hours of 4 September 1999.
+As of March 2023, this murder case remains unsolved.
 The murder weapon has not been located either.
 Each year her family and the Garda Síochána issue new appeals for fresh information.
 In 2009, a tribute website was set up but was targeted by vandals and naysayers who posted upsetting messages.

 By 2008, Raonaid was said to have "achieved iconic status", according to Kim Bielenberg of the Irish Independent, who remarked in one article that her image was still to be seen on the front pages of Ireland's newspapers on a regular basis.
 The case has been compared in the media to other unsolved incidents such as the disappearance of schoolboy Philip Cairns in 1986.

 Background of victim

 Raonaid Murray was born on 6 January 1982 to parents Jim and Deirdre Murray and lived in Glenageary, South Dublin.
 Raonaid is the Irish name for Rachel.
 She had two siblings, an older brother and an older sister.
 She attended St Joseph of Cluny secondary school in Killiney where she achieved highly in her Junior Certificate before completing her Leaving Certificate examinations in June 1999.
 Upon finishing school, she worked part-time in a fashion boutique in Dún Laoghaire but intended to re-sit her Leaving Cert at the Institute of Education in Leeson Street and hoped to attend the arts faculty in University College Dublin upon completion.
 She liked reading and poetry, with her favourite play being Under Milk Wood by Dylan Thomas, and hoped to one day be a success as a professional writer.
 She wore a blue stud in her nose, was known for dressing in bright colours and pursued an active social life.